shailendrabhandari/ACIT4630_Advanced_MLandDL/README.md

 ## Setup
-This project uses Qiskit and scipy.
-The best way of installing qiskit is by using pip: `$ pip install qiskit` and `$ pip install scipy`
+This project uses sklearn, keras and tensorflow.
+The best way of installing sklearn, keras and tensorlow is by using pip: `$ pip install sklearn` ,  `$ pip install keras` and `$ pip install tensorflow` respectively.